IDEA-Research/OpenSeeD/README.md

 # Key Features
-A Simple Framework for Open-Vocabulary Segmentation and Detection.
+- A Simple Framework for Open-Vocabulary Segmentation and Detection.
+- Support interactive segmentation with box input to generate mask.

 ![hero_figure](figs/intro.jpg)